An X-ray diffractometer consists mainly of 4 elements: an X-ray tube, a sample holder, an X-ray detector and a Goniometer.

 Filtering is required to produce the monochromatic X-rays necessary for diffraction.
 Copper is the most commonly used target material for monocrystalline diffraction.
 These X-rays are collimated and directed on the sample.
 During rotation of the sample and the detector, the X-ray intensity is collected as peaks in a spectrum.
 When the incident X-ray geometry interacting with the sample satisfies the Bragg equation, interference occurs and causes a particular peak of intensity.
 The X-Rays detector and a signal processing chain converts it into a counting rate which is then used by a data processing and display software.

-Pour To maintain these performances while being sufficiently miniaturized to be portable, it is possible to use a montage based on the Seemann-Bohlin focusing geometry.
+To maintain this performance while being sufficiently miniaturized to be portable, it is possible to use another technology, XRD using a vibrating blade.